top of page

 Missed Miscarriage

-A missed miscarriage is often known as a silent miscarriage because women generally do not experience the common symptoms of miscarriage i.e. bleeding and pain.
-The signs of pregnancy continue and so you may not realise anything has gone wrong.
-Often it is not until a routine ultrasound scan is performed that a woman becomes aware that the pregnancy has ceased.
+A missed miscarriage is also known as a silent miscarriage because women generally do not experience the common symptoms of miscarriage, i.e. bleeding and pain.
+The pregnancy stops developing but the signs of pregnancy continue, and women have no reason to think they have miscarried.
+Often it is not until a routine ultrasound scan is performed that the miscarriage is diagnosed, which can be a shocking and upsetting experience.

 The management of the different types of miscarriage is discussed in detail here.